HoerTech-gGmbH/openMHA/README.md

 Open Master Hearing Aid (openMHA) [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4569575.svg)](https://doi.org/10.5281/zenodo.4569575)

+Current release: 4.16.1 (2021-09-20)

-## Content of the openMHA release 4.16.1 (2021-09-20)
+## Content of the openMHA

-The software contains the source code of the openMHA Toolbox library, of the openMHA framework and command line application, and of a selection of algorithm plugins forming a basic hearing aid processing chain featuring
+The software contains the source code of the openMHA Toolbox library, of the openMHA framework and command line application, several tools to operate openMHA and of a selection of algorithm plugins forming a basic hearing aid processing chain featuring

 * calibration